 Caregivers of a physically or cognitively impaired elderly person may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
 These caregivers may be so immersed in their caregiving roles that they become socially isolated and lack an objective frame of reference for what constitutes normal caregiving.
 The deleterious effects of caregiver burden Effects of caregiving Family caregivers play a key role in delaying and possibly preventing institutionalization of chronically ill older patients.
-Although neighbors and friends may help, about 89% of help in the... read more , including depression, an increase in stress-related disorders, and a shrinking social network, are well-documented (see Effects).
+Although neighbors and friends may help, about 89% of help in the... read more , including depression, an increase in stress-related disorders, and a shrinking social network, are well-documented.
 Physicians need to point out these effects to caregivers.
 Services to help caregivers include adult day care, respite programs, and home health care.
 Families should be referred for such services by using the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Association of Area Agencies on Aging (202-872-0888 or www.n4a.org).